 Described by The Los Angeles Times as a "well-liked sage" who operates across political lines, and by the San Jose Mercury News as "a widely respected and well-liked capitol figure," White's clients at California Strategies benefit from his unique blend of first-hand, hands-on experience at all levels of government.

 A native San Diegan, White attended San Diego State University and graduated with a degree in political science and journalism.
 His alma mater has twice named him Outstanding Alumnus of the Year.
 He was, and is, an active member of Sigma Chi fraternity.
+In 2017, on the occasion of the 150th anniversary Sigma Chi Fraternity Bob was selected as one 150 living members for induction in Hall of Fame.
 He lives in Sacramento and San Diego.